 Want to know how much it costs for professional house cleaning?
-Check out our breakdown of end of tenancy cleaning prices for all sorts of properties including holiday homes and caravans.

 Typically, the cost of materials for cleaning will be fairly nominal as cleaning products will be already bought in bulk by cleaning companies.
 Similarly, any required equipment they likely would already have bought.

 End of tenancy cleaning is a service offered by many cleaning companies and prices start from around £90 for a studio flat, rising to £300 or more for large detached properties.
 Prices quoted by cleaning companies do not normally include carpet cleaning, which will typically add anything from £30 to £120.

 Below are some estimated costs of cleaning at the end of a tenancy.

 |Property Size||Avg.
 Cost||Duration|

 |Studio flat or Caravan||£100||1 Hour|

 |1 bedroom property||£135||1-2 Hour|